 This project funds a refresh of Onondaga County's current Computer Aided Dispatch (CAD) system, which was installed in 2007.
 These computer workstations and servers were over 5 years old in 2012 and beyond their recommended lifecycle.
 This entails the scheduled refresh of computer hardware and the implementation of necessary software updates.
 This is critical to the reliability of dispatch operations.
-In April 2012 the contract with Intergraph, the CAD System vendor was executed.
-We are currently working with Intergraph and other vendors to establish an installation date for the refreshed system.
+In April 2012 the contract with Intergraph, the CAD System vendor, was executed.
+The system has been installed.
+We are currently working with Intergraph and other vendors on minor issues.